opitzconsulting/cattlecrew-case-management-ui/README.md

 You are __more than welcome__ to take part on the development of this project!

 Clone the repository, add, fix or improve and send us a pull request.
-But please take care about the commit messages.
+But please take care about the commit messages and have a look at this [wiki entry](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).

 You can submit issues in the [Issues](https://github.com/opitzconsulting/cattlecrew-case-management-ui/issues/).